VIA Technologies: History

 In 2013, VIA entered into an agreement with the Shanghai Municipal Government to create a fabless semiconductor company called Zhaoxin.
 The joint venture is producing x86 compatible CPUs for the Chinese market.

-In November 2021, Intel recruited some of the employees of the Centaur Technology division from VIA, a deal worth $125 million, and effectively acquiring the talent and knowhow of the x86 division.
+In November 2021, Intel recruited some of the employees of the Centaur Technology division from VIA, a deal worth $125 million, and effectively acquiring the talent and know-how of the x86 division.
 VIA retained the x86 licence and associated patents, and its Zhaoxin CPU joint-venture continues.